venkatraj/nand2tetris/notes.md

 Specifications of basic gates such as NAND, Not, AND, OR, XOR, Multiplexor and Demultiplexor and Multi bit version of gates

 https://www.electronics-tutorials.ws/combination/comb_2.html

+# Boolean Arithmetic
+Adding numbers is a basic operation and is base for other operations such as multiplication.

+## Background
+Explains about binary number system.
+Converting decimal to binary and vice versa.
+Also explained about *signed* numbers.
+How 2's compliment is used to represent signed numbers.
+2's complement can be calculated by fliping each bit in sequence of bits and then add 1 to it.
+For example, 5 is represented in binary as `0101`.
+By flipping bits, it becomes `1010` and by adding one to it, it becomes `1011` which is represented as `-5`

+## Specification
+Gives specifications for chips

+### Adders
+- HalfAdder
+- FullAdder
+- Add16 => Adder (16 Bit)
+- Inc16 => Increment by One

+### The Arithmetic Logic Unit (ALU)
+Authors carefully designed a simple, elegant and efficient ALU specification which uses two 16bit inputs and one 16bit output and two info bits.
+Which operation should taken care of by ALU is controlled by six control bits such as
+**Input**
+- x => 16 bit input
+- y => 16 bit input
+- zx => changes input x to zero (if zx == 1)
+- nx => negates input x (if nx == 1)
+- zy => changes input y to zero (if zy == 1)
+- ny => negates input y (if ny == 1)
+- f => function to execute. if f == 1 then out=x+y else out=x&y
+- no => negates the output
+**Output**
+- out => 16 bit output
+- zr => zr is 1, if out == 0
+- ng => ng is 1, if out < 0

+## Implementation
+Gives tip and info for implementing above mentioned chips

+## Perspective
+Designing an ALU is a trade off.
+If operations such as multiplication and division are implemnted in hardware, then the cost of hardware become expensive, but is highly efficient and fast.

+On the other hand, by implementing a simple ALU such as authors suggest, will result in less expensive chip.
+Other operations can be taken care by operating system software which will slow down the arithmetics.